Bryan Bayles

 Biography

-Dr. Bayles is Research Assistant Professor of Public Health in the Department of Life Sciences at Texas A&M University-San Antonio.
-He works closely with Department and University leadership to help spearhead A&M-SAs growing public health research and teaching initiatives.
-Dr. Bayles has also held faculty appointments in the Department of Family and Community Medicine at the University of Texas Health Science Center at San Antonio for over 15 years, where he taught medical, nursing, and allied health students, while also serving as Assistant Director of the Center for Integrative Health (CIH).
+Dr. Bayles is Assistant Professor of Public Health in the Department of Health and Behavioral Sciences at Texas A&M University-San Antonio.
+He works closely with Department and University leadership to help spearhead A&M-SAs growing public health teaching, research, and service initiatives.
+Dr. Bayles has also held faculty appointments in the Department of Family and Community Medicine at University of Texas Health-San Antonio for over 15 years, where he has taught medical, nursing, and allied health students, while also serving as Assistant Director of the Center for Integrative Health (CIH).
 Dr. Bayles previously served as Curator of Anthropology and Health at the Witte Museum, where he led content, educational programing and data analysis for the Wittes pioneering exhibition: The H-E-B Body Adventure Powered by University Health System.
 This permanent exhibition has won multiple awards for its innovative use of interactive technologies and multimedia to nurture Health IQ, Empowerment and Wellness, while generating actionable health behavior data at the zip-code level for tens of thousands of school-age youth and adults in central Texas.
-This data has been featured in Annual Reports, the 2019 Community Health Needs Assessment for Bexar and Atascosa Counties, and the SA 2020 Impact Report.
-This data was also highlighted by the Robert Wood Johnson Foundation as a contributor to San Antonios receipt of the prestigious RWJF 2018 Culture of Health Prize.
+This data was highlighted by the Robert Wood Johnson Foundation as a contributor to San Antonios receipt of the prestigious RWJF 2018 Culture of Health Prize.

 Awards